tlayne/retroroller/README.md

 ## Credits

-- NOirBRight for testing and feedback
+- NOirBRight and npaladin2000 for testing and feedback
 - M00D\_Sanchez for the artwork
 - Safarikniv for testing and hosting the RetroArch cores
 - CrashOverride for all the dev work he's done on the platform
-- Lakka team for all the collaboration
+- Lakka and EmuELEC team for all the collaboration
-- All the fans in #odroidgo-advance including BadBrent and npaladin2000
+- All the fans in #odroidgo-advance including BadBrent

 [//]: # vim: set textwidth=80: